 Half the world’s population believes in reincarnation, which obliges us to be reborn again and again, working on our soul’s multiple-life lessons, like some poor kid who can’t get his college degree until he passes Ethics 101.

 Karma and reincarnation are linked.
 According to Universal Law, every action generates consequences sooner or later.
 Therefore, actions in one life may carry over into consequences of subsequent lives, creating conditions of happiness or sorrow for reasons we don’t understand.

 Karma is pretty complicated, which is why Mahatma Gandhi said, “After inventing karma, God was finally able to retire.”
 And because God wasn’t satisfied with just a “one-size-fits-all” karma, He actually came up with four different models.

-Agama karma is “thought”, whether you act on it or not.
-Although it’s a grey area, the Bible warns us that it’s almost as bad to commit adultery in your mind…
+“Agama” karma is thought, whether you act on it or not.
+Although it’s a grey area, the Bible warns us that it’s almost as bad to commit a sin in your mind…

 Some people’s karma is “fixed” and no matter how much they try, they’re stuck with it.
 On the other hand, some karma is “flexible”, and if people exercise sufficient free will in performing right actions, they can rise above it.

 Your astrological birth chart provides a map of your current life’s karma, which is why astrology is considered a divine science.
 But it takes training, experience and judgment to assess the balance between fate and free will, which is why the practice of astrology is considered a divine art.